Lesterpaintstheworld/aider/website/docs/install/install.md

 ## You are done!

 There are some [optional install steps](/docs/install/optional.html) you could consider.
-See the [usage instructions](https://aider_nova.chat/docs/usage.html) to start coding with aider_nova.
+See the [usage instructions](https://aider.chat/docs/usage.html) to start coding with aider.